-Here are five steps that commonly occur during the home buying process.
+Here are six steps that commonly occur during the home buying process.

 Depending on your personal situation, your steps may vary.